spacesuitdiver/cr-10-cura-profiles/README.md

 ### Bed Adhesion

 * *PLA* - These profiles are intended to yield working results directly on glass simply with a heated and *level* bed but you should hedge your bets and use a light coat of glue stick.
 I do use an IKEA mirror because the stock glass I could not level.
 * *ABS* - This profile worked with painters tape on the bed.
-I could not get the glue stick to work, I intend to move on to PEI as soon as it's in stock and provide some more print settings and suggestions
+I could not get the glue stick to work as it seemed to evaporate, I intend to move on to PEI as soon as it's in stock and provide some more print settings and suggestions

 ## 💄 Qualities